 - Agent Pitch Sessions

 - Awards Banquet

 Buttonhole the Experts

-Buttonhole the Experts is our fun Saturday morning activity.
-We have 15 or so tables in the banquet hall with an “expert” (our faculty members) at each one.
-Everyone gets their coffee, muffins/bagels, etc and then six participants sit at each table and chat informally with the expert for about 20 minutes.
-Then at the ring of a bell and it’s like musical chairs, the six at each table rise and head to another table of interest for another 20-minute chat.
-This process is repeated four times.
-In other words, everyone drinks way too much coffee but learns much about the various genres/topics from our experts.
+Buttonhole the Experts is a casual face time with our authors/agents/editors/faculty and one of the biggest values of our conference, a tradition at MWW.
+We’ve expanded this fun activity into two Acts: Act I on Friday morning and Act II on Saturday morning.
+We have 30 or so tables in the banquet hall with an “expert” (our faculty members) at each one with seven participants who will chat informally with the expert for about 20 minutes.
+Then at the ring of a bell and it’s like musical chairs (or speed dating!).
+The seven at each table rise and head to another table of interest for another 20-minute chat.
+This process is repeated three times.
+In other words, everyone learns much about the various genres/topics from our experts.

-Books about writing and by faculty authors and participants will be on sale at the MWW Bookstore.
-The Bookstore opens at 8:15 a.m. on Thursday, July 25 and accepts VISA and MasterCard payments.
-We also have a MWW merchandise table with sweatshirts, totes, and mugs (accepts cash/check only).
+Books about writing and by faculty authors will be on sale at the MWW-BSU Bookstore.
+The Bookstore opens at 10:15 a.m. on Thursday, July 20 and accepts VISA and MasterCard payments.
+We also have a MWW merchandise table with sweatshirts, totes, and mugs.

 - Limit the number of books you bring to 10, although, if your 10 books sell out, you may replenish your supply.

 - Price your books at a round number (if possible), for example, $10, $15, $20.

 - When you check in, we will give you an inventory control slip to fill out and insert into each of your books.
 It will list the book title, author, selling price, and a number — 1 through 10.